-Most misbehavior will result in one redirection followed by a logical consequence if the student does not respond to redirectionn.
-These consequences will relate to the infraction and may include loss of a privilege, taking action to correct or repair damage done, or taking a break from an activity (in most cases, we do not consider taking away recess an appropriate consequence).
-If, in a single class period, a student continues to engage in a disruptive behavior after being redirected and given a logical consequence by the teacher, the student will be sent to administration.
+Most misbehavior will result in one redirection followed by a logical consequence if the student does not respond to redirection.
+These consequences will relate to the infraction and may include loss of a privilege, taking action to correct or repair the damage done, or taking a break from an activity (in most cases, we do not consider taking away recess an appropriate consequence).
+If a student continues to engage in disruptive behavior after being redirected and given a logical consequence by the teacher, the student will be sent to the administration.
 In either case, when a student has difficulty with behavior, this will be communicated to parents so that we can work as a team to help the student achieve success in the classroom.

-Certain behaviors will result in immediate removal from the classroom and the involvement of an administrator.
-These behaviors include physical violence, refusal to comply with a teacher's request, extreme profanity, and sexual harassment (verbal or physical).
+Certain behaviors are considered major offenses and will result in immediate removal from the classroom and the involvement of an Administrative Director.
+These behaviors include physical violence, refusal to comply with a teacher's request, extreme profanity, sexual harassment (verbal or physical), violations of our bullying and harassment policy, and violations of our technology policy.
+Most other behavioral offenses are considered minor, but the administration will determine this on a case-by-case basis.

-For behaviors that involve an administrator, the following procedure will be used:
+For behaviors that involve an Administrative Director, the following procedure will be used:

-- First occurrence: To be determined by administration.
-May include logical consequence, lunch detention, or more severe consequence if warranted. - Second occurrence: Half-day in-school suspension - Third occurrence: Full-day in-school suspension - Fourth: To be determined by administration.
-May include out-of-school suspension or expulsion.
-(No refund of tuition paid or owed as per the tuition contract.)
+- First occurrence: To be determined by the administration.
+May include logical consequence, lunch detention, or more severe consequence if warranted. - Second occurrence: To be determined by the administration.
+This may include a half-day in-school suspension. - Third occurrence: To be determined by the administration.
+This may include full-day in-school suspension.

+• Fourth: To be determined by the administration.
+This may include out-of-school suspension or expulsion.
+(There will be no refund of tuition paid and no forgiveness of tuition owed as per the tuition contract and tuition policy.)